JoApoTe/sustainableexperiences/README.md

-# sustainable experiences 4 a better life
+# Sustainable experiences 4 a better life

 ### WHAT:
 **Dareit** -- A digital platform promoting sustainable living in general and sustainable tourism in particular